hshittu17/hshittu17/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on [Learn to Cloud 30 Day Challenge]([url](https://learntocloud.guide/)),
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AWS Cloud & Cybersecurity (pentester/ethical hacking)
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on Cloud & Cybersecurity Projects
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with networking.
+Looking to connect with like-minded folks!
-- 💬 Ask me about ...
+- 💬 Ask me about AWS Cloud Services such as IAM, VPC, EC2, Lambda, and how these services integrate together to create cloud architectures.

 ## 📥 Connect on LinkedIn